chenzhiliang94/Happenings-NUS/README.md

 <br>

-### 3.4 Use Case 4: Hibernating/the bot
+### 3.4 Use Case 4: Hibernating/resume the bot

 1. User enters /hibernate to stop notifications from Happenings@NUS bot

-2. User wishes to pause/unpause the bot - /pause /resume
+2. User enters /resume to resume functions of the bot
-3. User wishes to terminate the bot - /terminate
+3. Use case ends